Andesha/StudyTemplate/README.md

 ### TODO:

-* Test more on Windows and Anaconda
+* Test with full data on Windows and Anaconda
+    * initial tests are good though!
-* Add extended descriptions of notebooks to indicate flow
+* Finish extended descriptions of notebooks to indicate flow